Anna Wintour: 2020s

-In May 2020, former editor-at-large, André Leon Talley, released his second memoir, The Chiffon Trenches, which exposed Talley and Wintour's personal fall out in 2018 after he was discontinued as Vogue's Met Gala red carpet reporter.
+In May 2020, former editor-at-large André Leon Talley released his second memoir, The Chiffon Trenches, which exposed Talley and Wintour's personal falling-out in 2018 after he was discontinued as Vogue's Met Gala red carpet reporter.

-Following the murder of George Floyd, Wintour was reported to have issued an apology to staff for Vogues complicity in racism, stating the magazine had "not found enough ways to elevate and give space to Black editors, writers, photographers, designers and other creators".

-On 15 December 2020, Condé Nast promoted Wintour to the role of chief content officer, worldwide, as part of a restructuring the company unveiled.
+In 2020, Condé Nast promoted Wintour to the role of worldwide chief content officer, as part of a company restructuring.
 In addition, she will be working as global editorial director of Vogue.

+In 2023, Wintour suggested the creation of an event similar to the Met Gala in London to raise funds for the local arts scene, which has struggled to recover in the aftermath of COVID.

+Wintour was appointed Member of the Order of the Companions of Honour (CH) in the 2023 Birthday Honours for services to fashion.
+In January 2025, she was awarded with the Presidential Medal of Freedom.
+Wintour stepped down as editor-in-chief of Vogue that June.
+On 1 September, the magazine announced she would be replaced by Chloe Malle, who was promoted from editor of vogue.com, though Wintour remains global chief content officer of Vogue internationally.

 Influence in fashion industry

-Through the years, she has come to be regarded as one of the most powerful people in fashion, setting trends, and anointing new designers.
-Industry publicists often hear "Do you want me to go to Anna with this?" when they have differences with her subordinates.
+Through the years, she has come to be regarded as one of the most powerful people in fashion, setting trends and anointing new designers.
+Industry publicists often heard "Do you want me to go to Anna with this?" when they had differences with her subordinates.
 The Guardian has called her the "unofficial mayoress" of New York City.
-She has encouraged fashion houses such as Christian Dior to hire younger, fresher designers such as John Galliano.
-Her influence extends outside fashion.
+She encouraged fashion houses such as Christian Dior to hire younger, fresher designers such as John Galliano.
+Her influence extended outside fashion.
 She persuaded Donald Trump to let Marc Jacobs use a ballroom at the Plaza Hotel for a show when Jacobs and his partner were short of cash.
 In 2006, she persuaded Brooks Brothers to hire the relatively unknown Thom Browne.
 A protégée at Vogue, Plum Sykes, became a successful novelist, drawing her settings from New York's fashionable élite.